tldr-pages/tldr/pages/common/gh-repo.md

 `gh repo list {{owner}}`

-- List only non-forks repositories, limit amount (default: 30):
+- List only non-forks repositories and limit the number of repositories to list (default: 30):

 `gh repo list {{owner}} --source -L {{limit}}`